-During a typical week, I give my employer 40 hours, work on growing ReeINSPIRED, type bible study and Women at the Well lessons for my church, ensure my kids are completing their homework and passing their classes, spend time with hubby, ensure bills are paid, and a lot of other stuff.
+During a typical week, I give my employer 40 hours, work on growing ReeINSPIRED, type bible study, and Women at the Well lessons for my church, ensure my kids are completing their homework and passing their classes, spend time with hubby, ensure bills are paid, and a lot of other stuff.
 It’s easy to become overwhelmed and stressed out.
 When I’m stressed, I tend to get headaches, consume a lot of junk food, and forget stuff.

 Does this sound like you too?
 Do you have so many responsibilities that you sometimes just want to throw in the towel and walk away from it all?

-Since we can always go to the Word of God for encouragement and strength in our times of need, I sought the Lord for tips on handling stress because there are answers in Him and in His word for us.
+Since we can always go to the Word of God for encouragement and strength in our times of need, I sought the Lord for tips on handling stress because there are answers in Him and His word for us.

 Seek Him Early